usefuldistractions/payoff/README.md

 # in root /payoff/ directory
 docker-compose up
 ```
-...will run a full build on the _/app/src_ source files, placing the result into _/app/dist_, and running the unit tests.
+...will run a full build on the _/src_ source files, placing the result into _/dist_, and running the unit tests.

 ## TODO
 - Implement the ability to add extra payments
 - Asynchronous constructor option
-- Start generating documentation
 - Figure out how to list via npm
 - Create contribution guidelines